Alien Spouse Visa Attorney in The Woodlands, TX

 Attorney for the Alien Spouse Visa in Shenandoah, TX

-If you need help filing for a visa so that minor children can enter the United States, based on a parent’s marriage, then contact Luis F. Hess to discuss the case.
+If you need help filing for a visa so that minor children can enter the United States, based on a parent’s marriage, then contact our experienced Shenandoah immigration attorneys to discuss your case.
 He represents clients in family-based immigration cases throughout Montgomery County, and Harris County, TX, and in surrounding areas.

 After the child’s admission to the United States, Luis F. Hess can help the spouse or children of spouses who are non-immigrants file an application for adjustment of status concurrently with or at any time after a petition for an alien relative has been filed by the U.S. citizen petitioner.